ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 ![Evo 2 Architecture](/evo2/evo1_evo2_architecture.png)

 Below, you can see the scaling results for a dense transformer against SH1 and SH2.
 At longer contexts, you can clearly see that the Hyena-SE and Hyena-MR convolutional kernels out-perform MHA (multi-head attention) as you’re no longer paying the quadratic overhead of attention.
-The use of Hyena-SE and Hyena-MR kernels increases training and inference throughput!
+The use of Hyena-SE and Hyena-MR kernels increases training and inference throughput.

 ![Evo 2 Scaling](/evo2/training_speedup_vs_transformer.png)

 More details on how the convolutional kernels are implemented + further results can be found in the [Evo 2 paper](https://www.biorxiv.org/content/10.1101/2025.02.18.638918v1) and the [sister ML paper](https://arcinstitute.org/manuscripts/Evo2-ML).

+With this background on the architecture, let's dive into the training data and training recipe for Evo 2.

 ## `OpenGenome2` Dataset